Josh-Powlison/showpony/readme.md

 * Easy use: about 4 lines of JavaScript is all it takes to get a basic Showpony working on your site!
 * [Hey Bard! integration](https://github.com/Josh-Powlison/hey-bard-api): automatically save user bookmarks cross-browser and load them back!
 * Preload the next file: so that users can have a smooth reading experience (text and comics only for now)
-* Admin system: update files from an easy-access admin setup!
-Can be easily disabled if you'd rather not deal with that.
+* Admin system: can be enabled to allow easy file updates!
 * Mix media: video, comics, songs, books, and more can all be viewed in a streamlined experience!

 # What media can I work in with Showpony?